Animal Theology (book): Summary

-The book is divided into two sections.
-The first establishes theological principles, discussing key concepts like the intrinsic value of creation and the moral responsibilities humans hold toward animals.
-Linzey critiques historical perspectives, including those of theologians such as Karl Barth and Thomas Aquinas, which he views as overly anthropocentric.
-He engages with Albert Schweitzer's idea of Reverence for Life and proposes a theocentric framework where all creatures are valued as part of God's creation.
+The book has two sections.
+The first section sets out Linzey's theological argument about animals, creation, and human responsibility.
+Linzey discusses the intrinsic value of creation and criticises approaches that he regards as overly anthropocentric, including aspects of the thought of Karl Barth and Thomas Aquinas.
+He also discusses Albert Schweitzer's idea of reverence for life, and argues for a theocentric account in which animals are valued as part of God's creation.

-The second section addresses ethical issues, including animal experimentation, hunting, vegetarianism, and genetic engineering.
-Linzey examines these practices through a theological lens, questioning their consistency with Christian values such as mercy, stewardship, and justice.
-He suggests that humans, as part of creation, have a duty to act as caretakers rather than exploiters, reflecting a model of service and compassion.
+The second section discusses ethical issues involving animals, including animal experimentation, hunting, vegetarianism, and genetic engineering.
+Linzey considers these practices in relation to Christian ideas including mercy, stewardship, and justice.
+He argues that human beings should relate to animals through care and service rather than exploitation.